-- Unconditional admission to the college and be in good standing with College. - Receipt of completed application for the Practical Nursing Program by December 15th for the summer admission annually. - Have a minimum of 2.50 cumulative grade point average on a 4.0 scale based on a required academic core courses for nursing and on clear academic status AND - Current or previous NW-SCC students must have a minimum 2.0 GPA or higher at NW-SCC
+- Unconditional admission to the college and be in good standing with College. - Submission of a completed application for the Practical Nursing Program by December 15th for the summer admission, annually.
+(Applications must be hand delivered to the nursing office on the Phil Campbell Campus or postmarked by the application deadline.) - A minimum of 2.50 cumulative grade point average on a 4.0 scale based on a required academic core courses for nursing and on clear academic status AND

-- Transfer students must enter NW-SCC on clear academic status (cumulative 2.0 GPA) - Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for English 101 and MTH 100 (Intermediate College Algebra) or higher as determined by college policy. - Minimum of 18 ACT Composite score (writing component not required), national or residual, is required, and results must be submitted to the Admissions office.
+- Current or previous NWSCC students must have a minimum 2.0 GPA or higher at NWSCC - Transfer students must enter NWSCC on clear academic status (cumulative 2.0 GPA) - Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for English 101 and MTH 100 (Intermediate College Algebra) or higher as determined by college policy. - Submission of Official ACT score (national or residual) to the Admissions office.
+The writing component is not required.
+The ACT must have been taken by the application deadline.
+There is no minimum ACT composite score required (effective: fall 2024 application period).
 There is no expiration date on ACT for the nursing application.
 The nursing program does not accept the ACT Superscore. - Meeting the Eligibility Criteria required for nursing.

 Admission to the PN program is competitive.
 Meeting minimum requirements does not guarantee acceptance.
 The College reserves the right to adjust requirements or use additional criteria to determine admission.
 The admission criteria is currently under review and is subject to change.